0xsequence/rainbowkit-plugin/README.md

 ### shimDisconnect (optional)
 Simulates the disconnect behavior by keeping track of connection status in storage.
 Defaults to true.

-### appName (optional)
+### connect (optional)
-Name of the app which will show up in the Sequence popup requesting a connection.
+Connect options of the Sequence wallet, includes the name of the app and default network id.

 ## Example of usage